rethinkdb/rethinkdb-rs/api/python/accessing-rql/connect.md

 If the connection cannot be established, a `RqlDriverError` exception will be thrown.

+__Note:__ Currently, the Python driver is not thread-safe.
+Each thread or multiprocessing PID should be given its own connection object.
+(This is likely to change in a future release of RethinkDB; you can track issue [#2427](https://github.com/rethinkdb/rethinkdb/issues/2427) for progress.)

 __Example:__ Opens a connection using the default host and port but specifying the default database.

 ```py